Skip to content

 6. load the required related data

-8. The resulting search document is sent to Global Search and upserted into the search index.
+8. The resulting search document is sent to Global Search and upserted into the appropriate index.

-This keeps the integration declarative: the service only needs to register the map, and the client module uses that configuration to drive indexing.
+This keeps the integration declarative: the service registers the map, and the client module uses that configuration to drive indexing.

 Practical notes

-However, services should avoid treating the payload as a raw entity dump.
-A better payload is usually one that contains only the fields needed for:
+Avoid treating the document map as a raw entity dump.
+A better document usually contains only the fields needed for:

 • matching